John Waldron (politician): Oklahoma House of Representatives

 Waldron was elected to the Oklahoma House of Representatives in 2018 and assumed office on November 21, 2018.
-He has served as the assistant minority floor leader in the House since 2021.
+He has served in various leadership positions for the Minority Caucus from 2021 to 2025.

 In 2023, Waldron filed legislation to increase the pay of school support staff who make less than $80,000 and by 20 percent.

 In 2024, he came out against Kevin West's HB 3217, which would ban Pride flags and Pride activities on state property, calling it "discriminatory."

+Oklahoma Democratic Party Chairmanship

 In 2025, Waldron campaigned to be the chair of the Oklahoma Democratic Party against incumbent Alicia Andrews.
 During the campaign, artificial intelligence generated audio of Waldron making negative remarks about African Americans was released and initially reported as real by The Black Wall Street Times.
 The publication later retracted the claim and published a correction clarifying the audio was fake.
 Waldron went on to win the June 29 election, defeating Andrews and union advocate Kevin Dawson.

+Resignation and 2026 Election

+In December, Waldron announced his resignation as the state party chair for personal reasons on December 8 and was succeeded by Vice Chair Erin Brewer.
+In January, Oklahoma City-based tabloid The Lost Ogle reported, based on anonymous sources, Waldron had resigned after allegedly sharing “unusual and suggestive AI creations” with a political candidate.
+On April 10th, NonDoc reported Waldron had resigned after using artificial intelligence to animate photos of himself and a potential candidate "making out" and sending the photo to the young woman.
+He was briefly suspended from the Oklahoma House Democratic Caucus and asked him to resign and not to run for reelection by House Minority Leader Cyndi Munson, and fellow Tulsa Representatives Amanda Clinton, Suzanne Schreiber, and Michelle McCane as well as Former Representative Denise Brewer.
+The House Democratic Caucus declined to support his 2026 reelection campaign.

+After Waldron’s reason for resigning as party chairman became public, other women also shared accounts of their experiences.
+Former Tulsa County Democrats Vice Chair Kayla Merchant alleged that Waldron made “advances” toward her during his campaign for the ODP chairmanship.
+A second woman also reported an unrelated incident involving an unwanted physical advance.

+On April 13th, Waldron suspended his 2026 reelection campaign, leaving Kristina Gabriel the only active candidate in the race.
+On April 16th, Waldron announced he would be resigning from the Oklahoma House of Representatives effective October 1st.